fundapps/TechDocs/README.md

 4  | Position Limits
 6  | Shareholding Disclosure & Position Limits

-## Data Vendor Credentials `POST /rest/api/v1/configuration/dataproviders/:providerId/credentials`
+## Data Provider Credentials `POST /rest/api/v1/configuration/dataproviders/:providerId/credentials`
-You must submit your data vendor username and password to this endpoint.
-Before being able to post a file to Adapptr, your data vendor credentials must be set.
-Your file upload will otherwise fail because FundApps will be unable to connect and authenticate against the data vendor.
+You must submit your data provider username and password to this endpoint.
+Before being able to post a file to Adapptr, your data provider credentials must be set.
+Your file upload will otherwise fail because FundApps will be unable to connect and authenticate against the data provider.

 e.g
 `{